mozilla-l10n/documentation/src/products/firefox_desktop/adding_nightly.md

 <!-- toc -->

+## Prerequisites

+Locales will be added to Nightly builds only after reaching at least 30% overall completion in Pontoon.
+For details on the requirements to move to Beta/Release, see [this document](adding_release.md#prerequisites).

 ## File a tracking bug and dependencies to add the new locale

 A list of bug templates is available in this [Wiki page](https://wiki.mozilla.org/L10n:Bugogram).
 There is currently no automation to help filing them, although search and replace could be used on some variables across the templates.